Metaljisawa/OptimizationWindowsV2/README.md

 # OptimizationWindowsV2
-Powershell script for optimizations and tweaks
-Short script ps1 for remove the unnecessary part on Windows 10
+Powershell script for optimizations, tweaks & bloatware Short script ps1 for remove the unnecessary part on Windows 10

 # Warning !